domRiddle/ASF/Third-party-tools.md

 ## Packaging

+Please note that below packages are unofficial and not maintained by ASF team.

 - **[AUR repo](https://aur.archlinux.org/packages/asf)**, allowing you to easily install ASF on arch linux.
-Please note that this package is unofficial and not maintained by ASF team.
+- **[Cookbook](https://supermarket.chef.io/cookbooks/asf)**, allowing you to easily install ASF on various systems.

 ---